esparig/AndroidExamples/README.md

 ### DatabaseAdapter.java

-The adapter to collect data (a list of contacts) from the database to show in our Main Activity (through a RecyclerView).
+The adapter to collect data (a list of contacts) from the database using a Cursor to show in our Main Activity (through a RecyclerView).

 ### DatabaseHelper.java